GibbieLeee/promptlens/README.md

 1. Sign up / Log in
 2. Upload an image (JPG, PNG, WEBP, max 10MB)
 3. Wait for generation (~5-15 seconds)
-4. Copy the prompt or save to favorites
+4. Copy the prompt or save it
 5. Use in Midjourney, DALL-E, Stable Diffusion, etc.

 ## Configuration